jorahw3/bundlr-js-client/README.md

 ## Demo
-please run the following command to see the demo
+please ensure you have Metamask installed and added the Matic network, run the following command to see the demo

 ```
 yarn demo